 Terms and Conditions as of 02/09/2020.

-1. These Terms and Conditions shall apply to the provision of the Services (“Service(s)”) detailed overleaf by the British Safety Council (“Supplier”) whose registered office is at 70 Chancellors Road, London and whose company registration number is 04618713 to you (“Client”) and shall be subject to change at any time without prior written notice.
+1. These Terms and Conditions shall apply to the provision of the services detailed overleaf (“Service(s)”) by British Safety Council (“Supplier”) whose registered office is at 70 Chancellors Road, London and whose company registration number is 04618713 to you (“Client”) and shall be subject to change at any time without prior written notice.
 No other terms and conditions shall apply to the provision of Services unless agreed upon in writing between the Supplier and the Client.

 2.1.
 A “business day” means any day other than a Saturday, Sunday or bank holiday in the UK.